 What are the roles of sales operations?

-While the exact structure and functions will vary from business to business, generally these roles can be defined under four main categories:
+While the exact structure and functions will vary from business to business, generally, the role of sales operations can be defined under four main categories:

 Here’s a brief breakdown of the primary roles of a sales ops team.